marcoceppi/mongodb/README.md

 - mongo --host <mongos_host>:<mongos_port>
 - run sh.status()
 You should see your the hosts for your shards in the status output.

+## Backups

+Backups can be enabled via config.
+Note that destroying the service cannot currently remove the backup cron job so it will continue to run.
+There is a setting for the number of backups to keep, however, to prevent from filling disk space.

+To fetch the backups scp the files down from the path in the config.

 # Troubleshooting